 Finally, the base module optimiser will include several options regarding the objective function and associated penalties.
 It is envisaged that for the base functionalities (Beta1 and Beta2) this will be limited to:

-- Objective function - Maximisation of the energy yield (of the array; see theoretical details in Section 2.8)

-Penalties

-Energy penalty for increasing distance between WECs (due to e.g. electrical cable costs)
+- Objective function - Maximisation of the energy yield (of the array) - Penalties - o Penalty for increasing distance between WECs (due to e.g. electrical cable costs)

 Extensions to such base functionalities may include: